sukumo28/vscode-audio-preview/README.md

 * Compile decoder.cpp to wasm: `docker run --rm -v ${pwd}/src/decoder:/build -it audio-decoder make`
 * Run Extension: f5

+### Test
+`npm run test`
+This command compiles the code, outputs it to the `./out` directory, and runs the tests there.

+`npm run jest`
+This command does not compile, but runs the tests located in `./out` in verbose:false.
+Use this when you want to rerun a test that you have already compiled.
+However, please note that compilation is required both when changing the test code and when changing the test target.

 ### References

 Custom Editor: https://code.visualstudio.com/api/extension-guides/custom-editors